Linzer Bars are a simpler spin on traditional Linzer Cookies. There’s a lot less rolling and cutting cookie dough with these!

-For the last few years, Linzer Bars have been on my list.
-A few years ago, I made some lovely Linzer Cookies, but I thought converting them to bar form would be every bit as delicious but a bit simpler with a lot less rolling and cutting.
+A few years ago, I made some lovely Linzer Cookies, but I thought converting them to bar form would be every bit as delicious but a little simpler with a lot less rolling and cutting.

 Instead of cutting out all of those cookies, just spread most of the dough into a baking pan, spread your favorite preserves on top, and then top with some cutouts made from the remaining dough.
 A little oven time, and you’re done!

-I used two different varieties of preserves for these.
-I chose two colors for a fun look.
+For the filling, you can use just one flavor of jam or preserves, or use a couple of different varieties for a fun look and taste.
 If you’re like me, you already have so many kinds of preserves in your kitchen that finding some to use in these bars will be simple.

 I have to say that these are now a permanent part of my holiday baking.
 I am seriously enamored with them, and I think you will be, too!